-I have chosen to:

-- \\\\\ Receive a paper copy of the employment policies and will contact Human Resource Services. - Accept responsibility for accessing the policies through an accessible District computer and printer at galenaparkisd.com.
-The related link is under ADMINISTRATION.
-Proceed to POLICY ON LINE link for access to all GPISD policies.

-I have been informed as to how to access these policies from the District's Web page and understand that if I have any questions regarding these policies, I should direct those questions to my immediate supervisor.
+I have chos en to: Receive a paper cop Resource Services. by of the employment policies an d will contact Human District computer and v for accessing the policies throu d printer at galenaparkisd.com.
+TION.
+Proceed to POLICY ON I The related link is understand to access these policies from the estions regarding these policies, e District's Web page and I should direct those questions to D Signature Date Name - Campus